acorn-io/runtime/docs/docs/38-authoring/00-overview.md

 ### String Operators

-Strings can be concatenated, repated, and compared:
+Strings can be concatenated, repeated, and compared:

 | Operator | Symbol | Example | Result |
 |:---------|:-------|:--------|:-------|